Find Affordable College Courses

 Read full report on Economics at The University of Texas at Dallas

-You’ll be in good company if you decide to attend University of Oklahoma Norman Campus.
-It ranked #4 on our 2023 Most Popular Economics Doctor’s Degree Schools in the Southwest Region list.
-Located in the medium-sized suburb of Norman, University of Oklahoma is a public school with a very large student population.
+Out of the 12 schools in the Southwest Region that were part of this year’s ranking, University of Oklahoma Norman Campus landed the # 4 spot on the list.
+Located in the suburb of Norman, University of Oklahoma is a public school with a fairly large student population.

 About 17% of the students majoring in economics at the school are women while 83% are male.

-Full Economics at University of Oklahoma Norman Campus Report
+Read full report on Economics at University of Oklahoma Norman Campus

-Texas A&M University - College Station landed the #7 spot in the 2023 rankings for the most popular doctor’s degree economics programs.
-Located in the midsize city of College Station, Texas A&M College Station is a public college with a fairly large student population.
+Texas A&M University - College Station came in at #7 in this year’s edition of the Most Popular Economics Doctor’s Degree Schools in the Southwest Region ranking.
+Located in the midsize city of College Station, Texas A&M College Station is a public school with a fairly large student population.

 Of the 5 students majoring in economics at Texas A&M College Station, 60% are male and 40% are female.